Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/arranging_areas.rst

 Blender uses a novel screen-splitting approach to arrange areas.
 The application window is always a rectangle on your desktop.
 It divides it up into a number of re-sizable areas.
-An area contains the workspace for a particular type of window, like a 3D View editor, or an Outliner.
+An area contains the workspace for a particular type of editor, like a 3D View editor, or an Outliner editor.
 The idea is that you split up that big application window into any number of smaller (but still rectangular) non-overlapping area.
-That way, each window is always fully visible, and it is very easy to work in one window and hop over to work in another.
+That way, each area is always fully visible, and it is very easy to work in one area and hop over to work in another.

 Maximizing an Area